nicocardiel/filabres/doc/check.rst

   Night 171225_t2_CAFOS -> number of files:    86, ignored:     0 --> TOTAL:  8999
   Night 171228_t2_CAFOS -> number of files:    50, ignored:     0 --> TOTAL:  9049
   Night 171230_t2_CAFOS -> number of files:   383, ignored:     0 --> TOTAL:  9432
-  WARNING: There are repeated files!
+  WARNING: There are duplicate files!
   Press <ENTER> to display duplicate files...

 At this point the program has revealed that there are repeated files.
 The